lensapp/lens/docs/extensions/capabilities/styling.md

 When the user changes the theme, the process is repeated, and new CSS Variables appear instead of previous ones.

-If you want to follow a selected theme to keep the 'native' Lens look and feel, respecting the light/dark appearance of your extension, you can use the provided variables and build-in Lens components such as buttons, dropdowns, checkboxes etc.
+If you want to follow a selected theme to keep the 'native' Lens look and feel, respecting the light/dark appearance of your extension, you can use the provided variables and built-in Lens components such as `Button`, `Select`, `Table`, etc.

 There is a set of CSS Variables available for extensions to use for theming.
 They are all located inside `:root` and are defined in [app.scss](https://github.com/lensapp/lens/blob/master/src/renderer/components/app.scss):